Argandov/Engineering-Patterns/monitoring-stack/README.md

 # Tailscale usage

 This architecture assumes everything is inside Tailscale, and tailnet machines have a hostname of `$CLIENT-$HOSTNAME`, where "client" might be the environment, or any logical categorization we desire to use (i.e. dev, prod, proxmox, homelab, etc.)

+The whole monitoring stack depends on Tailscale's IPs, hostnames.

 # Prometheus